conda-forge/rdkit-feedstock/README.md

 Feedstock license: BSD 3-Clause

-Summary: RDKit is a collection of cheminformatics and machine-learning software written in C++ and Python.
+Summary: The RDKit is a collection of cheminformatics and machine-learning software written in C++ and Python.